-28.3.6 Variables that Can be Set/Overridden by the User in a Makefile or Command Line
+27.3.6 Variables that Can be Set/Overridden by the User in a Makefile or Command Line

-- CFLAGS_my_file.o: Specific flags to add for C compilation of my_file.c. - LDFLAGS_my_app: Specific flags to add when linking my_app. - NO_AUTOLIBS: If set, the libraries provided by the framework will not be included in the LDLIBS variable automatically. - EXTRA_CFLAGS: The content of this variable is appended after CFLAGS when compiling. - EXTRA_LDFLAGS: The content of this variable is appended after LDFLAGS when linking. - EXTRA_ASFLAGS: The content of this variable is appended after ASFLAGS when assembling. - EXTRA_CPPFLAGS: The content of this variable is appended after CPPFLAGS when using a C preprocessor on assembly files.
+- CFLAGS_my_file.o: Specific flags to add for C compilation of my_file.c. - LDFLAGS_my_app: Specific flags to add when linking my_app. - EXTRA_CFLAGS: The content of this variable is appended after CFLAGS when compiling. - EXTRA_LDFLAGS: The content of this variable is appended after LDFLAGS when linking. - EXTRA_LDLIBS: The content of this variable is appended after LDLIBS when linking. - EXTRA_ASFLAGS: The content of this variable is appended after ASFLAGS when assembling. - EXTRA_CPPFLAGS: The content of this variable is appended after CPPFLAGS when using a C preprocessor on assembly files.